MEDrefer/medrefer-api/sections/referrals.md

 Required:

-* code string - the referral code as shown on the patient's referral certificate (not the referral ID)
+* code String - the referral code as shown on the patient's referral certificate (not the referral ID)
-* appointment_on date - the date and time of the appointment the patient is booked in for
+* appointment_on Date - the date and time of the appointment the patient is booked in for

 Optional:

-* availability date - the next date the practitioner has an available appointment
+* availability Date - the next date the practitioner has an available appointment

 ```
 curl https://www.medrefer.com.au/api/v1/referrals/accept \